-NURS 906a, Dissertation Seminar I Nancy Redeker
+NURS 906a, Dissertation Seminar I M Tish Knobf

 This required doctoral course provides the student with advanced study and direction in research leading to development of the dissertation proposal and completion of the dissertation.
 Students are guided in the application of the fundamentals of scientific writing and criticism.
 All Ph.D. students in nursing are required to take this seminar every term.
-Three hours per month.
+Three hours every other week for fourteen weeks.
 1 Course cr

-NURS 907b, Dissertation Seminar II Nancy Redeker
+NURS 907b, Dissertation Seminar II M Tish Knobf

 This required doctoral course provides the student with advanced study and direction in research leading to development of the dissertation proposal and completion of the dissertation.
 Students are guided in the application of the fundamentals of scientific writing and criticism.
 All Ph.D. students in nursing are required to take this seminar every term.
-1.5 hours every other week for fourteen weeks.
+Three hours every other week for fourteen weeks.
 1 Course cr